What do we consider stress?

 Stress can be anything that your body perceives as a threat.
-This could be mental or emotional stress like planning, shopping, organizing, coordinating with in-laws, shifting to online school and kids home 24/7, or straight-up worrying about a deadly pathogen and the well-being of your friends and family.
-Stress can also be physical: illness, a vigorous exercise routine, a flare-up of a chronic condition, or reducing your calorie intake.
+This could be mental or emotional stress like planning a wedding, shopping for Christmas gifts for 28 relatives, lesson-planning for the third quarter, coordinating visits with the in-laws, or the mess that travel can be.
+Stress can also be physical: illness, a vigorous exercise routine, a flare-up of a chronic condition, or significantly reducing your calorie intake.

-The most common response to stress is a delay in ovulation.
-In practice, this looks like not detecting peak at the expected time, or seeing many more days of high fertility than usual.
-For couples trying to avoid pregnancy, this means a longer fertile window than normal.
+In practical terms, this looks like longer cycles, not detecting peak at the expected time, or you may see many more days of "high" fertility than usual.
+For couples trying to avoid pregnancy, this means a longer fertile window than normal, and likely increased abstinence.
 In breastfeeding women, they may see the same delay in ovulation, or conversely, they might see an increase in fertile symptoms, especially if their ability to breastfeed on their normal schedule is reduced.

 So you're stressed: what can you do about it?